Kuala Lumpur With Kids: Making KL More Than Just A Stopover.

 The boys trying to decide whether the first bite of Indian jelly sweet is as worthy as it looked on the shop stand!

-We cant believe we only found KLCC Park and most amazing playground AND splash park on our third day!
+We cant believe we only found KLCC Park and most amazing playground AND splash park on our second day!

 Definitely a great place to head with kids while in KL!